Physalia86/physalia-invasion-genomics-course/DayOne/DayOne_tutorial.md

 nInd(x)
 nInd(x.sup)
 ```
 Now, run the DAPC analysis.
-Note that I did some early steps to work out the best number of principle components (n.pca) and discriminant axes (n.da) to use here; see the manual for more information on how to run these steps.
+Note that I did some initial steps to work out the best number of principal components (n.pca) and discriminant axes (n.da) to use here; see the manual for more information on how to run these steps.
 ```
 dapc1 <- dapc(x,n.pca=11,n.da=15)
 pred.sup <- predict.dapc(dapc1, newdata=x.sup)